NREL/torc/docs/db_installation_local.rst

 page use ``workflows``.
 Note that the name shows up in the the API endpoint that you'll create in the next step.

+.. note:: If you want to run the torc test suite, the database name must be ``test-workflows``.

 .. code-block:: console

    127.0.0.1:8529@_system> db._createDatabase('workflows')